 Throughout the centuries, we who long for the coming of Christ in a tangible way have expressed this yearning in a variety of ways.
 One way was through images of God, known as “O Antiphons” as they became part of the Christian tradition in the 7th or 8th century.
 They are different names for God, traditionally used during the last week of Advent, December 17th through 23rd, and sung in the seven verses of the Advent hymn O Come, O Come, Emmanuel (included here).

-The Bible verses chosen are based on the weekly Revised Common Lectionary readings for Advent and Christmas.
+Advent is a time of deliberate attention to preparing our hearts for welcoming the Christ.
+These reflections have been created in the hope that they will enrich your Advent journey, by providing a prayerful intention of deeper relationship with God.
+Because God is so much greater than our minds can even begin to comprehend, we can only know God through glimpses, through reflections.
+Inspired by the O Antiphons, I have sought to express other images of God based on the weekly Revised Common Lectionary readings for this Advent and Christmas season.
 The reflections for the Sunday readings begin on the Monday before so that we will have the opportunity to reflect on these Bible verses before hearing them in worship.
 There is also a prayer to guide each day.
-By using the first person plural we, I imagine the community of people using this resource to be united in prayer.
+I trust that through our united prayers, we can offer transformation and hope to our world.
+By using the first person plural we, I imagine the community of people using this resource to be allied in prayer.

 I would welcome any of your thoughts, comments, suggestions or reflections as you journey through this Advent season.
-On this website or my facebook page Advent Reflections, I welcome you to leave and view comments.
+Please share on this website, or on my facebook page https://www.facebook.com/AdventReflections.

-As you take time with this booklet, with these prayers, may your reflections deepen your relationship with God so that you may more fully experience the celebration of the coming of Christ.
+As we take time with this booklet, with these prayers, may our reflections deepen our relationship with God, so that we may bring healing and hope to our world as we prepare our hearts to celebrate the coming of Christ.

 In Christ’s peace,